 The Thirty Tyrants had killed or exiled most of the dedicated democrats, so anyone who had survived their rule intact was suspect.
 The philosopher Socrates, for example, had stayed behind and lived under the Thirty without getting into any trouble.
 Critias, the leader of the Thirty, had been one of his students.
 Socrates never actively cooperated with the Thirty, but he had never denounced them either.
 He had always been something of an anti-democratic curmudgeon with disdain for the ignorance of the common man, but rather than lie low and keep his mouth shut during the bitter witch hunts that followed the restoration of democracy, he continued being the annoying wiseguy he had always been.
 Before the Thirty Tyrants, he was seen as a funny old crank, like everyone’s favorite uncle, but now as the mentor of Alcibiades and Critias, he didn’t seem so funny anymore.
 Because of a general amnesty declared after the democratic restoration, he couldn’t be prosecuted for anything that happened before 403 BCE, but by 399 BCE he had given his enemies enough ammunition to put him on trial for impiety, which can be a pretty serious crime if deities really exist.
 After all, provoking the gods invites their wrath down on the nation and endangers everyone.

 The Athenian government probably didn’t plan to kill Socrates at first.
 Most likely they just wanted him to shut up or leave town.
 Unfortunately, at his trial before 500 random jurors, Socrates refused to back away from anything he had said.
 He stuck to his principles and was found guilty by a narrow margin of votes – 280 to 220.
 The jury then had to decide to either sentence him to an agonizing, twisted death by poisonous hemlock or just have him pay a fine.
-Again Socrates refused to repent or plea bargain.
+Again Socrates refused to repent.
 He lectured and scolded them, suggesting that maybe instead he should be rewarded like an Olympic champion for performing the valuable service of challenging their preconceived notions.
 When he was done, more jurors (360) voted for his death than had even voted for his guilt.
 In other words, 80 jurors who thought he was innocent still felt he should die.
 That’s how annoying Socrates could be.